 Prep school for you is getting knowledgeable in biology, chemistry.
-And get volunteer/work experience in dealing with patients, work in a lab... etc. 3
+And get volunteer/work experience in dealing with patients, work in a lab... etc. -->Click to read footnote 4

-Between you and me, to create a business, to be a marketer, to be able to sell what you create, you need a lot of capacities opened, and 360 degree knowledge of the field.
+Between you and me, to create a business, to be a marketer, to be able to sell what you create, you need a lot of capacities opened, lots of knowledge, lots of skills, and 360 degree view of the field.

-20 capacities are needed to open to become a medical doctor.
+20 capacities are needed to be activated to become a medical doctor.
 10, to become a marketer, for example.

 But you think that it is easy because people don't learn marketing in school... no entry exam, no grades... just life and a lot of learning and failing in the field.